stummjr/sublimetext-markdown-to-wordpress/README.md

 # Security concerns
-I am aware that typing our password in a text input field is not the best approach to read user's password.
-I'm looking for another approach to authenticate users to remove this shortcoming.
+I am aware that typing our password in a text input field is not the best approach to provide the password.
+So, I'm looking for another approach to authenticate users to remove this shortcoming.
 And remember, I am not responsible for your password. :)